Skip to main content

 • Add the order to the next day’s delivery run

-• Convert to a collection if the customer prefers to pick up
+• Convert it to a collection if the customer prefers to pick up

 Common questions